 If you have the space and materials, you can build a backyard fire ring and sit around a campfire in the evenings.
 You can make dinner over the flames, and let your kids make S’mores.
 You can also hang up some holiday lights to make the atmosphere even more special.

 If you want to try something different this summer, take your kids camping.
-Camping has become more popular recently because it is a cheap way to travel and still practice social distancing.
+Camping has become more popular recently because it is a cheap way to travel.
 Planning a camping trip for your family does not have to be complicated.
 Just make sure you have everything you need so the trip will be safe and enjoyable for everyone.

 For Sunny Days